Why Every Vote Matters — The Elections Decided By A Single Vote (Or A Little More)

 Entze lost a GOP primary in a state House race by one vote out of more than 11,700 cast.
 And then he found out that one of his fellow reserve officers forgot to mail in his ballot.

-"He left his ballot on his kitchen counter and it never got sent out," Entze told Seattle Post-Intelligencer.
+"He left his ballot on his kitchen counter, and it never got sent out," Entze told Seattle Post-Intelligencer.

 That was 16 years ago, but it is stories like that that highlight just how much every vote can matter.
-And yet the last midterm elections in 2014 saw the lowest voter participation in more than 70 years, in 1942.
+And yet the last midterm elections in 2014 saw the lowest voter participation in more than 70 years.
+Back in 1942, many American voters had a good reason not to vote — they were fighting in World War II.

 Back then, many American voters had a good reason not to vote — they were fighting in World War II.

 Today, many Americans feel disaffected and disconnected from the system.